Glicéria Tupinambá: First contact with the cape

 The first contact with the cape occurred in 2006 in southern Bahia during a seminar given by anthropologist Patrícia Navarro.
 Glicéria Tupinambá was then a teacher and director of the Tupinambá association in Serra dos Padeiros.
 During the seminar, the speaker projected an image of the Tupinambá cloak, which was on display at the National Museum of Denmark (Nationalmuseet).
 Glicéria describes that moment as one of “enchantment,” filled with spiritual emotion and what she calls “the call of the cape.”
 From there, she began her research on the garment, its ritual importance, and its manufacturing techniques.
 At the same time, a project began within the indigenous community itself, involving everyone's knowledge, to seek to understand the sacred cape.
 Glicéria then began making her first cloak to offer as a gift to the enchanted spiritual beings, her ancestors, at the Festa de São Sebastião.

 During this period, Glicéria did not have the necessary skills to construct the weave or the feathers.
 This was because the knowledge she had acquired about the cape came solely from her experience with photographic materials.
 Therefore, in an attempt to replicate the original capes, she used the technique of constructing jereré (nets used locally for fishing) measuring one meter twenty centimeters long and fifty centimeters wide.
 Made in the colors of the territory, containing shades of brown, green, and white, with the cooperation of his community.
 As for the Tupinambá ceremonial cape, it has a special meaning directly linked to the culture of this people, being more than just a material artifact.
 It tells the story of the period in which it was used.
 So much so that for Glicéria, this reunion with the cloak meant a reunion with her ancestors from distant times.

 For this reason, the proximity of the cloak to representatives of the Tupinambá people is of great importance for these indigenous communities to continue nurturing this experience through their cultural activities.
-In addition, it is important to note that there are other pieces that are part of the feather art collection in various museums across Europe.
+In addition, there are other pieces that are part of the feather art collection in various museums across Europe.
 Glicéria says that each Tupinambá cape has its own function, forming part of a grand ceremony that she hopes to one day bring back to her community.

 A moment that greatly contributed to this technical and scientific improvement behind the cloak was Glicéria's visit to the technical collections of two European museums, one of which was the National Museum of Denmark and the other the Musée du Quai Branly – Jacques Chirac in France.
 At these museums, she had the opportunity to analyze the pieces directly, providing Glicéria with knowledge for the creation of new pieces that she sees as a means of spreading the message of the indigenous struggle for their territory.
 In addition, the experience also included other more sensitive channels, such as messages received specifically through birds and dreams from ancestors, through her religiosity.